goodloop/autoware_auto_mirror/src/perception/segmentation/euclidean_cluster_nodes/design/euclidean-cluster-nodes-design.md

 2. Optionally apply downsampling to the input
 3. Clustering is assumed to happen in all cases
 4. Optionally publish the resulting clusters
-5. Optionally compute and publish bounding boxes around the clusters
+5. Optionally compute and publish bounding boxes around the clusters as either `DetectedObjects` type of `BoundingBoxArray` type
 6. Optionally apply aggressive downsampling (or not) and ignore the z direction entirely

 ## Assumptions / Known limits